 Our strategy in the Greater Bay Area encompasses investment in our integrated resorts, in our people and in the broader community.
 To attract and retain our customers, we design and continually make enhancements to refresh, improve and expand our resorts.
-We have continued with the design phase for the Crystal Pavilion, a unique world-class cultural destination, incorporating art, theater and interactive installations, expansive food and beverage offerings, additional hotel rooms, and several signature entertainment features.
-The Crystal Pavilion will be constructed on a 7-acre parcel located adjacent to Wynn Palace.
-We also maintain numerous programs to invest in our over 13,000 Macau-based employees.
+We have continued to design the second phase of Wynn Palace.
+We currently expect that the next phase of our development at Wynn Palace will become a unique world-class cultural destination, incorporating an array of non-gaming amenities such as event space, interactive entertainment installations, food and beverage offerings, and additional hotel rooms.
+We also maintain numerous programs to invest in our approximately 12,500 Macau-based employees.
 Through a robust emphasis on human resources and staff training, we provide opportunities for movement within our Group to ensure employees can pursue their career goals with us and to elevate their functional and leadership skills.
 Through our "Wynn Care" program, we facilitate reinvestment in our community, encourage volunteerism and promote responsible gaming.
 Since launching this program, we have centralized our communityfocused initiatives under one umbrella and expanded our efforts from various volunteer activities and community events in Macau into the Greater Bay Area and beyond.
-We are also fully committed to the sustainable development for the benefit of Macau and the planet by monitoring and reducing inefficient consumption and embracing technologies that help us to responsibly use our resources.
+In 2020, we also set up our charitable foundation, "Wynn Care Foundation".
+Through Wynn Care Foundation, we will continue to broaden our efforts in pursuing positive social impact and supporting charitable development within Macau and the PRC.
+We are also fully committed to supporting sustainable development for the benefit of Macau and the planet by monitoring and reducing inefficient energy and resource consumption and embracing technologies that help us to responsibly use our resources.